Mockroot: Content

 Mockroot features a variety of styles.
 The album opener "To Love," and the following track "Song for Melan and Rafik," are ballads featuring falsetto vocals over Hamasyan's piano.

 The next few tracks, "Kars 1" and "Double-Faced," feature a turn towards a heavier sound, featuring breakdown sections some critics compared to those of Meshuggah.
 These are followed by the ballad “The Roads That Bring Me Closer to You" and the laid-back solo piano composition "Lilac."
 A similar balance between piano ballads and heavy djent-like tracks is followed for much of the tracklist, only interrupted by "Kars 2 (Wounds of the Centuries)," which takes a more minimalist approach.

+The album features heavy use of uncommon time signatures and frequent meter changes.
+The track "Song for Melan and Rafik" is in the time signature 42/16, and is arranged for a quintet instead of a trio.
+"Double faced" features two separate pulses playing at the same time, described by Tigran as follows, "The idea was to use groupings of 5/16 over 8 bars of 4/4 in a way that it would make us feel like the 5/16 is the pulse, even though the entire song is in 4/4".

+The song "Entertain Me" is in a time signature of 256/16, with a melody formed by a group of 35/16 played 7 times, followed by a single bar of 11/16.
+"To Negate" is in a time signature of 13/8, and the penultimate track "The Grid" is composed in sections of 5, 5, 7, 5, 5, 5 sixteenth notes.